hyperledger/fabric-ca/docs/source/users-guide.rst

 ID.
 If you set the value to -1, the Fabric CA server places no limit on the number of times that a secret can be reused for enrollment.
 The default value is -1.
-Setting the value to 0, the Fabric CA server will disable enrollment for all identitiies and registeration of identities will not be allowed.
+Setting the value to 0, the Fabric CA server will disable enrollment for all identities and registration of identities will not be allowed.

 The Fabric CA server should now be listening on port 7054.